flopezag/tutorials.secured-OrionLD/docs/index.md

 ### PEP Proxy - Accessing Orion-LD with an Authorization - Users (e.g. Charlie)

-For reminding, this group includes users that can access to all the data but cannot neither create new data or modify existing one.
+For reminding, this group includes users that can access to all the data but cannot neither create new data nor modify existing one.

 #### :two::nine: Request